- Computers & Software»

 I'm glad they included the Echo Dot because at least that product is a lot cheaper and more accessible to the public.
 It also has a couple of cool, new features that further innovation.

-So in the end the Amazon Tap is a middle of the pack speaker with extra attributes that aren't necessary.
-You're much better off either spending an extra 50 dollars for an Echo or 40 dollars less for an Echo Dot.
+So in the end the Amazon Tap is a middle of the pack speaker with extra attributes that may or may not be necessary.
+You're better spending much less for an Echo Dot.

-In my opinion, those products are more superior than the Tap, but it was a valiant effort and definitely not a flop like their Fire Phone.
+In my opinion, those products are better than the Tap, but it was a valiant effort and definitely not a flop like their Fire Phone.